How to submit a sitemap: A beginner’s guide

 So, why are sitemaps so important?

-It’s a rather simple addition to a website, but a sitemap helps the search engine to find and understand your site’s content and structure.
+It’s a rather simple addition to a website, but a sitemap helps the search engine find and understand your site’s content and structure.
 It’s like handing Google the blueprints.

 As you’d expect, the bigger your website, the larger your sitemap will be.
 For sites of a certain scale, you’ll likely start to need multiple sitemaps as your website grows.
 For simple page additions or tweaks to existing content, you won’t need to make a new one every time as Google will pick these up during the crawl.